-The number assigned to a building fabric that represents its thermal resistance is called its U-value.
+The number assigned to a building fabric element (eg, a window) that represents its thermal resistance is called its U-value.
 A U-value tells us how quickly or slowly it takes for heat to pass through it.
 Fabrics with lower U-values are better insulators than those with higher U-values.

 Triple-glazed windows, installed correctly, should have a Uw-value of 0.85W/m2K or lower.

 How do you calculate how much money your triple-glazed windows will save from the U-value?

 Let’s say you have a double-glazed window in your living room that is 2 metres wide and 2 metres high.
 It has a Uw-value of 1.5Wm2K and you are considering replacing it with a triple-glazed window that has a Uw-value of 0.7Wm2K.

 To calculate how much money you will save on heating lost through the double-glazed window you follow the steps below.

 - Work out the difference between the two window U-values (1.5 – 0.7 = 0.8Wm2K)

 - Multiply that number by the window area (0.8 x (2 x 2) = 3.2)